 Do your articles of incorporation or bylaws need to be updated to give your directors all the protection available under the law?
 Do your corporate documents correctly describe your current operations?
 Do your Board meetings comply with your bylaws?
 Have your documents been updated to take advantages of amendments to state laws to allow for new technologies used in meetings, notices, voting, etc.?

 Has your organization lost its tax-exempt status for failure to file informational returns with the IRS, or is it in danger of doing so?

 Are you entitled to other tax exemptions that you are not receiving (e.g., sales tax exemptions, exemption from real property taxes)?

 Other issues that may need review are:

 UBIT (Unrelated Business Income Tax)

 These kinds of issues are often ignored until they produce problems.
 It is better to review documents, policies and procedures before problems arise.
-Talk to one of the Attorneys at Magill and Rumsey, P.C. about what may be involved in a legal audit, to avoid major headaches later.
+Talk to one of the Attorneys at Magill and Rumsey, P.C. about what may be involved in a review of your nonprofit's documents, to avoid major headaches later.